kenjennings/Atari-Breakout76/README08Memory.md

 Diagram of memory map goes here.

+**Detailed Memory Organization**

 **Page Zero**

 The first Page of memory, Page Zero, is special in the system.
-6502 instructions referencing addresses in any other page in memory require two bytes to express the 16-bit address.
-The 6502 has special machine language instructions for Page Zero that assume the high byte value of the address is $00 and so need only one byte to describe the address.
-Frequent reference to Page Zero locations can noticably shrink program size.
+6502 instructions referencing addresses in any other page in memory require two bytes for expressing the 16-bit address.
+The 6502 has special machine language instructions for Page Zero that assume the high byte value of the address is $00, thus need only one byte to describe the address.
+Frequent reference to Page Zero locations noticably shrink program size.

-Because the instructions using Page Zero are shorter, they also execute faster than the corresponding instructions referencing other memory.
+Since the instructions using Page Zero are shorter, they take less time to fetch from memeory.
+Thus they execute faster than the corresponding instructions referencing other memory.
 Page Zero use can speed up programs when execution time is critical.
 In a way, Page Zero locations are somewhat like cache or additional registers.

 Finally, the 6502 has special instructions that only work with Page 0 locations.
-These instructions can use the values in Page 0 memory as pointers to another destination address in memory.
+These instructions can use the values in Page 0 memory as pointers -- addresses to other destinations in memory.
 This powerful feature enables writing reusable code that can operate against any memory in the system just by changing an address stored in Page Zero.

 Since Page Zero provides so much power and utility these 256 bytes are highly contested.
 The first half of Page Zero ($00 to $7F) is committed to the Operating System.
 These locations are configuration values and working variables for managing input/output operations, the full screen editor, pixel graphics drawing, the real-time clock, and other useful functions.

 The second half of Page Zero ($80 to $FF) is primarily dedicated to the ROM cartridge program.
 This ordinarily means BASIC which uses most of the page.
 The remainder of the page belongs to the Floating Point library.

 This assembly language game will load from disk and there will be no ROM cartridge running in memory.
 The game will not use any Floating-Point routines.
-Therefore, all of this half of Page Zero is available to the program.
+Therefore, all of the last half of Page Zero is available to the program.

+**Using Page Zero -- The Initialization Problem**

 A problem with Page Zero is how to initialize the values in Page Zero.
-The direct approach explicitly loading and storing  values wastes memory -- four bytes of instructions, data, and addresses are required to set one byte of Page Zero.
+The direct approach of explicitly loading and storing  values wastes memory -- four bytes of instructions, data, and addresses are required to set one byte of Page Zero.
+Examine this code:

 ```asm
 TITLESPEED = $80